SmashedFrenzy16/SmashedFrenzy16/README.md

 ### Latest News from SmashedFrenzy16 and NetFruit Technologies

+VERY IMPORTANT: Due to Queen Elizabeth II's tragic death, the company has declared a holiday.
+We will be back to our normal work schedule at some point next week.

 IMPORTANT: NFT GDC22 days 2 and 3 are delayed for a few days.
 Please be patient and look out for any updates!

 New Event: NFT GDC22 is just round the corner!
 Listen to any updates by subscribing to the [NetFruit Technologies YouTube channel](https://www.youtube.com/channel/UC4kTIBbeVDYC1dQAOeNB7CA?sub_confirmation=1)!